-- 1.Public authorities, as well as economic partners, will be the target of the capitalization plan, which will focus on how the project's outputs can be sustained. - 2.The policy recommendations will be specifically prepared for the use of national, regional and local authorities.
-They should have been prepared with these authorities, so that they have a realistic chance of being adopted. - 3.Setting up a long term management system will involve the current partnership, many of which are public authorities and it is hoped that others will join over time. - 4.
-Invitations to the high level final capitalization conference will be sent to representatives of public authorities on European, national and regional level and senior figures within the economic partners. - 5.The "Impact assessment" will be used to inform the work of public authorities (although it may be useful for economic partners too).
+1. Public authorities, as well as economic partners, will be the target of the capitalization plan, which will focus on how the project's outputs can be sustained.

+2. The policy recommendations will be specifically prepared for the use of national, regional and local authorities.
+They should have been prepared with these authorities, so that they have a realistic chance of being adopted.

+3. Setting up a long term management system will involve the current partnership, many of which are public authorities and it is hoped that others will join over time.

+4. Invitations to the high level final capitalization conference will be sent to representatives of public authorities on European, national and regional level and senior figures within the economic partners.

+Regulatory framework on a regional and local level in your case?

+5. The Impact assessment will be used to inform the work of public authorities (although it may be useful for economic partners too).

+Target Groups

+a) recreational cyclists b) daily cyclists c) Touring cyclists d) mountain bikers e) cyclists of racing events or tour events

+The usual profile of a tourist cyclist includes:

+- Age 40-55 years old, male

+- Mainly couples

+- Duration a week

+- 20-30 Km/day

+- interest for nature, culture

+- High quality hotels, BB basis

+- Good quality dinner, light meal for lunch

+Target groups of the single events were made up of the following bodies and persons:

+- Representatives of local government units along the various tourist cycling routes; - Cycling associations and organisations;

+- Experts dealing with regional development, transport infrastructure development, cross-border cooperation;

+- Tourism service providers, tour operators, tourism workers on the supply side;

 Regulatory framework on a regional and local level must includes:

-- Infrastructure
+- Linfrastructure

 - Means of transport and freedom of boarding by bicycle

 - Bike friendly accommodations

 - Positive synergies

-- Additional services (bicycle repair, purchase and bicycle hire, information points, areas rest)
+- Additional services (bicycle repair, purchase and bicycle hire, information points, areasrest)

 - Guided tours

 - Special tourist cycling events

 - Cycling Marketing Rules

 1.7 Sustainable and responsible cycling tourism (nature protection)